VaishnaviNarasimhaiahSathish/Fridge_to_Recipe_Assistant/ai_tool_usage.md

 This helped us inspect the dataset more efficiently instead of opening individual images manually.
 The visual inspection confirmed that the dataset mainly contains real fridge interior images with clutter, occlusion, multiple ingredients, and packaging variation.
 This supports the decision to use the dataset for VLM-based ingredient recognition evaluation.

-## Entry #4 - Preliminary Open-Vocabulary VLM Trial and Output Analysis
+## 4 - Preliminary Open-Vocabulary VLM Trial and Output Analysis

 **Date:** 2026-05-17